 The AAFP calls for a realignment of Medicare payment to reflect more equitable payment for services provided by family physicians.
-With regard to payment for physicians' services under Medicare, the AAFP:
+Regarding payment for physicians' services under Medicare, the AAFP:

 (a) Continues to oppose mandatory assignment for physicians under the Medicare program;

-(b) Opposes the (limiting charge) program that unfairly limits the payment of nonparticipating physicians
+(b) Opposes the limiting charge program, which unfairly limits the payment of nonparticipating physicians;

 (c) Supports the need for Medicare beneficiaries to receive clear and understandable reports about the payments made, or not made, on their behalf, while avoiding potentially unsupportable phrases, such as "not medically necessary;"

-(d) Supports the use of a single conversion factor for all physician services under the Medicare Fee Schedule, except for purposes to achieve specific public policy goals;
+(d) Supports the use of a single conversion factor, if a conversion factor exists, for all physician services under the Medicare Physician Fee Schedule, except for purposes to achieve specific public policy goals;

-(e) Opposes expenditure targets, including the Sustainable Growth Rate, in favor of a system based on the Medicare Economic Index or another fair representation of physicians' costs of delivering care;
+(e) Opposes expenditure targets and supports adjustments to the conversion factor based on the Medicare Economic Index or another fair representation of physicians' costs of delivering care;

-(g) Supports work RVUs which appropriately value evaluation and management services relative to procedural services;
+(g) Supports work RVUs that appropriately value evaluation and management services relative to procedural services;

-(i) Supports additional payment models including, but not limited to, a per-month care management fee for family physician practices that function as a patient-centered medical home; and
+(i) Supports additional payment models including, but not limited to, a per-patient per-month care management fee for family physician practices that function as a medical home;

-(j) Supports Medicare payment for physician services according to a Resource-Based Relative Value Scale (RBRVS) that supports primary care; and
+(j) Supports Medicare Fee-for-service payment for physician services according to a Resource-Based Relative Value Scale (RBRVS) that supports primary care;

-(k) Supports a performance bonus based on evidence-based performance measurement; and
+(l) Supports a bonus payment mechanism based on evidence-based performance measures consistent with AAFP policy on "Performance Measures Criteria"; and

 (m) Supports development of alternative payment models to assure fair payment for primary care services and to measure and address population health equity.